Click to listen to the audio…

 - Six florets of broccoli, is better than two…..

-Some brains manage to indulge in a bit more broccoli than others, this arises because of a MATERNAL advantage or some clever culinary skills.
-But reaching out for more broccoli, typically requires a VERY GROWN UP BRAIN.
+Some brains manage to indulge in a bit more broccoli than others, this arises because of a genetic advantage or some clever culinary skills.

 If it’s palatable we want quantity